 While Singer, Kenmore, and Brother are famous and well-established brands, Bernina, Janome, and Husqvarna Viking have grown in popularity.
 My advice is to stick with the known brands rather than some imitations you’ll find here and there online.

-When it comes to using a sewing machine, there are many factors to consider to get the best results.
+When using a sewing machine, there are many factors to consider to get the best results.
 One such factor is the weight of the sewing machine.
-In general, you want a machine that is lightweight and easy to move around.
+In general, you want a lightweight machine that is easy to move around.
 I would consider anything below 15lbs lightweight.

 However, if you are doing a lot of heavy or large projects, you may need to use a heavier machine.
 In addition, if you are working with multiple layers of fabric, you will need a device with more weight to help push the fabric through the needle.
 Weight can also be necessary for machines with decorative stitches or embroidery features, as these features can require more force to work correctly.
 In this case, a heavy-duty machine would be recommended.